nodeql/nodeql/README.md

 ### Hi there 👋

-This will be a npm library to run sql-like commands.
+This may become a npm library to run sql-like commands.